d2l-ai/d2l-en/chapter_preliminaries/probability.md

 counts / 10000
 ```

-While these estimates are still slightly off,
-they are much closer to the underlying probabilities.
 In general, for averages of repeated events (like coin tosses),
 as the number of repetitions grows,
 our estimates are guaranteed to converge
 to the true underlying probabilities.
 The mathematical proof of this phenomenon
 is called the *law of large numbers*
-and the Central Limit Theorem
+and the *central limit theorem*
-tell us that in many situations,
+tells us that in many situations,
 as the sample size $n$ grows,
 these errors should go down
 at a rate of $(1/\sqrt{n})$.